FelixKunzJr/MegaTapePunch/README.md

 This Project was made for the [Enter Museum](www.enter.ch) in Solothurn.

-You have 3 diffrent modes:
+You have 3 different modes:

 1. Original Terminal Mode
 2. Graphical Terminal Mode
 3. Graphical Print Mode

-The Original Terminal Mode is used to Print the input with ascii code.
+The Original Terminal Mode is used to Print the input with ASCII code.
 It translates the input to binary and prints them.
 This is the function, which was used when these machines were first used.

-The Graphical Terminal Mode is a modern approach to make the text visible with punchholes.
-It takes the text input, and converts each character to a graphical charachter on the tape instead of simple binary code.
+The Graphical Terminal Mode is a modern approach to make the text visible with punch holes.
+It takes the text input and converts each character to a graphical character on the tape instead of simple binary code.

 The Graphical Print Mode is used to Print out a predetermined text with the push of a button.
-This mode doesnt need the input form an external computer.
+This mode doesn't need the input from an external computer.
 You can just push a button and it will print.

 ## Connect Arduino to punch tape Machine.